abhishek-kumar-code/Redfish_Public/Specification.md

 To search the message registry for a corresponding message, the client can use the `MessageId`.

-The message registry approach has advantages for internationalization, because the registry can be translated easily, and lightweight implementation, because large strings need not be included with the implementation.
+The message registry approach has advantages for internationalization, because the registry can be translated easily, and lightweight implementation because large strings need not be included with the implementation.

 The use of `Base.1.0.GeneralError` as a `MessageId` in `ExtendedInfo` is discouraged.
 If no better message exists or the `ExtendedInfo` array contains multiple messages, use `Base.1.0.GeneralError` only in the `code` property of the `error` object.